 They welcome new and even opposing perspectives if it moves the whole organization forward.

 Effective leaders know that speaking first influences and often limits, the input they receive from others.
 So, they encourage others to openly share their thoughts and ideas first before they pitch in theirs.

 Taking the blame is simply taking responsibility for mistakes, not martyrdom.
 When something goes wrong, effective leaders are quick to ask, “What could I have done better that would have prevented this from happening?”

-Maybe they let something slip through the cracks; the instructions they provided were ambiguous, they didn’t provide timely feedback, or they missed to follow up.
+Maybe they let something slip through the cracks; the instructions they provided were ambiguous, they didn’t provide timely feedback, or they missed to follow-up.

-Whatever the reason, they don’t hunt down people to blame because they know that is not a productive use of their time.
+Whatever the reason, they don’t hunt down people to blame because they know that it is not a productive use of their time.

 Instead, they focus on how they can do better next time.